android20285/VRPlayer/README.md

 ## you will learn some from this project
 * Databinding
-* a beautiful viedo player like Google VideoView and MediaController
+* A beautiful viedo player like Google VideoView and MediaController
-* a VR player Implementation way
+* A VR player Implementation way

 ## License
 Apache-2.0